-- all incidents involving violence must be reported by completing a VIOLENCE AT WORK - INCIDENT REPORT FORM HS(V1) at the end of the policy.
-Copies of completed forms must be forwarded to the Health and Safety Adviser, Human Resources - all completed forms will be treated with utmost confidentiality - an assault or a threat of an assault may be reported to the police by any of: - the victim - manager after following divisional procedures - a third party who may have an interest in the matter or have been a witness - a combination of the above - although the wishes of the victim may be taken into account, the Council has a responsibility to protect all its employees and will report a serious assault or threat of an assault where the circumstances warrant it - the Council will consider initially, legal proceedings to protect employees where there is a connection between their work and any threats of, or actual physical assault
+- all incidents involving violence must be reported by completing a VIOLENCE AT WORK - INCIDENT REPORT FORM HS(V1) - there is a copy of one at the end of the policy.
+Copies of completed forms must be forwarded to the Health and Safety Team, Human Resources, Ty Elai, Williamstown, CF40 1NY. - all completed forms will be treated with utmost confidentiality; - an assault or a threat of an assault may be reported to the police by any of the following: - the victim; - manager after following divisional procedures; - a third party who may have an interest in the matter or was a witness; - a combination of the above. - although the wishes of the victim may be taken into account, the Council has a responsibility to protect all its employees and will report a serious assault or threat of an assault where the circumstances warrant it; - the Council will consider legal proceedings to protect employees where there is a connection between their work and any threats of or actual physical assault;

-- if an incident, in the opinion of the Council does not warrant criminal prosecution, no objection will be raised to an employee making a formal complaint to the police or pursuing a civil action - in certain circumstances, consideration will be given to assisting employees in pursuit of their claims.
-This assistance will be subject to the approval of the Council in each and every case - apart from the in-house reporting procedures, on Form HS(V1), certain incidents involving violence must be reported to the Health and Safety Executive on Form F2508.
-Please refer to the Council's Policy (HS5) on the Reporting of Injuries, Diseases and Dangerous Occurrences for full reporting details and procedures.
+- if an incident, in the opinion of the Council, does not warrant criminal prosecution, no objection will be raised to an employee making a formal complaint to the police or pursuing a civil action; - in certain circumstances, consideration will be given to assisting employees in pursuit of their claims.
+This assistance will be subject to the approval of the Council in each and every case; - apart from the in-house reporting procedures on Form HS(V1), certain incidents involving violence must be reported to the Health and Safety Executive.
+The duty for reporting any such incident lies with the Council's Health and Safety Team, located at Ty Elai, Williamstown, CF40 1NY.